2022 Lebanese Elite Cup

-The 2022 Lebanese Elite Cup was the 24th edition of the Lebanese Elite Cup.
+The 2022 Lebanese Elite Cup was the 24th and last edition of the Lebanese Elite Cup.
 The competition included the six best teams from the 2021–22 Lebanese Premier League season.
 The first matchday was played on 27 July, one day before the start of the 2022 Lebanese Challenge Cup.
 Ahed won their sixth title after defeating Ansar 2–1 in the final on 20 August.